JohnHakansson/SimpleTunes/README.md

 # SimpleTunes

+On Windows the application can be launched via the attached simpleTunes.exe file On MacOs the application can be launched via the attached simpleTunes.app file

+These require Java to be installed on the operating system.
+To use the networking functionality a server needs to be running.
+The Server is launched from the main method in the Server.java file.
+The IP adress to the server is defined within the application.

-In order to use the program JavaFX is required.
+In order to launch the application inside an IDE JavaFX is required.
 For help in installing JavaFX check the following link: https://www.youtube.com/watch?v=t4ehYIynI34

-The application is launched from the main method in the "UI" class
+The application can then be launched from the main method in the "UI" class.

 Shapes will automatically begin generating.
-Try placing shapes in the grid- Press the play music!
+Try placing shapes in the grid.
+Press the play button to start playing your music!

+To generate new shapes press the button with shapes on it.
 In order to reset the UI press the reset button( button with an X sign ).

-In order to connect to another user the server needs to be running.
-To be able to play on two seperate computers the server need to be running on one computer The ip address of the computer running the server need to be configured in the client on all other computers This is done on line 303 in the controller class.
-Its an argument in the client constructor.

-Thank You!
+Thank You and have fun!